On the topology of random complexes built over stationary point processes: Morse theory for random geometric complexes

 \subsection{Limit theorems for expected numbers of critical points}

 As in previous sections, we shall give results for the sparse and thermodynamic regimes separately.
-In the Betti number results, in the sparse regime ($r_n \to 0$) the scaling factor of $n$ for $J_n$ (see Theorem \ref{prop:exp_sub_gr_sp}) arose from the translation invariance of $h_{\Gamma}$ and $\Phi$.
-The factor of $r_n^{d(k-1)}$ was due to the scale invariance of $h_{\Gamma}$, and the factor of $f^k(r_n)$ came from the scaling of the joint intensities $\rho^{(k)}.$ Since $h_r$ is also translation and scale invariant, we work under the same assumptions on $\Phi$ as in Theorems \ref{prop:exp_sub_gr_sp} and \ref{prop:cov_bds_sp} with corresponding conditions $h_r$ in order to obtain asymptotics for expected number of critical points of the distance function.
-Also, $\EXP{N_0(\Phi_n,r)} = \EXP{\Phi(W_n)} = n$ for all $r \geq 0$ and so we shall focus only on $N_k, 1 \leq k \leq d$.
-The corresponding result is as follows: \begin{theorem}[Sparse regime] Let $\Phi$ be a stationary point process in $\mR^d$ satisfying the assumptions of Theorem \ref{prop:exp_sub_gr_sp} for all $1 \leq k \leq (d+1)$.
-Let $r_n \to 0$ and $\y = (0,y_1,y_2,\ldots,y_k)$.
-Then, for $1 \leq k \leq d,$
+In the Betti number results, in the sparse regime ($r_n \to0$) the scaling factor of $n$ for $J_n$ (see Theorem~\ref{propexpsubgrsp}) arose from the translation invariance of $h_{\Gamma}$ and $\Phi$.
+The factor of $r_n^{d(k-1)}$ was due to the scale invariance of $h_{\Gamma}$, and the factor of $f^k(r_n)$ came from the scaling of the joint intensities $\rho ^{(k)}$.
+Since $h_r$ is also translation and scale invariant, we work under the same assumptions on $\Phi$ as in Theorems~\ref {propexpsubgrsp} and~\ref{propcovbdssp} with corresponding conditions $h_r$ in order to obtain asymptotics for expected number of critical points of the distance function.
+Also, $\mathbb{E} \{ N_0(\Phi_n,r) \} = \mathbb{E} \{\Phi(W_n) \} = n$ for all $r \geq0$ and so we shall focus only on $N_k, 1 \leq k \leq d$.
+The corresponding result is as follows: